Weingarten Calculus with Virtual Isometries: Weingarten calculus for complex reflections

 as desired.

-This approach works for any integral of a monomial in $u_{ij}$ and their conjugates that has a single matching, resulting in a Weingarten function, and this provides a method to recompute the Weingarten function.
-It remains to identify the underpinning algebraic and combinatorial phenomena that allow one to rederive systematically the known results on Weingarten functions, which we leave as an open problem.
-For a related result, we also refer to \cref{prop:Wg_asasas}.
+This approach works for any integral of a monomial in $u_{ij}$ and their conjugates, provided it has a single matching.
+Such an integral results in a Weingarten function, and this provides a method to recompute the Weingarten function

+It remains to identify the underpinning algebraic and combinatorial phenomena that allow one to systematically rederive the known results on Weingarten functions, which we leave as an open problem.
+For a related result, we also refer to Proposition~\ref{prop:Wg_asasas}.